shrutityagi4102/HospitalManagementSystem/README.md

 As part of our WPL MINI Project, Varshaah & I  made a Hospital Management System

-Find the deployed project at : https://hospital-sys.herokuapp.com/

-For Demo Login purposes use the following credentials in the ADMIN Login :

-E-mail : admin1@hospital.in

-Password : admin1@kjsce

 ## Table of Contents
 - [Table of Contents](#table-of-contents)
 - [Introduction](#introduction)